Understanding How Cannabis Initiates its Flowering Phase

 Autoflowers

 Autoflowering or day-neutral genetics have long had a poor reputation in the industry.
 They lacked many of the traits desired by the legacy markets of the past, such as dense flowers and a strong terpene profile.
 However, in the last ten years we’ve seen exponential improvement in the quality of autoflowering strains.
 Some recently released strains, such as our Fog Dog, look just as good as some full terms, especially when grown in living soils with all the good stuff.
+Understanding the cannabis light cycle has played a key role in this improvement.
 Modern autoflower varieties have reliable days to maturity allowing operations to accurately plan successions and get a harvest in mid-summer or plan maturation to coincide with ideal climate conditions.
 See our infographic below and keep in mind that latitude factors affect these timelines heavily as well.

-The short stature of auto’s means no canopy management is needed beyond plant spacing.
+The short stature of autos eliminates the need for canopy management beyond plant spacing.
 The harvest is simpler with autoflowers than with large full term or semi-full term plants.
-The flower quality, potency, and terpene content is lower on average than full terms, which again is a by-product of the amount of days the plants are allowed to synthesise weight, terpenes, and cannabinoids as with semi-full terms.
+On average, flower quality, potency, and terpene content is lower than that of full-term varieties.
+This difference results from the number of days the plants have to synthesize weight, terpenes, and cannabinoids, similar to semi-full-term plants.
 They are ideally suited for large acreage and/or to supply the mids, value brand, and biomass product categories.
 Yields per acre of autoflowers are between 2000-5000 pounds biomass.

 Autoflowers as of writing this cannot be cloned (we know of at least one lab that can supposedly tissue culture them but we haven’t seen it yet) and so are only available as seed.
 These plants will grow vegetatively for 30-40 days and then initiate flowering regardless of the light cycle.
 If you try to clone it (at least without proprietary lab processes and equipment), the little cutting just flowers and dies.

 It can nearly not be said enough that the trickiest part about planting autoflowers is their initial establishment phase, especially when transplanting in the multi-acre range.
 They are built to race to reproduction and thus rapidly develop a tap root that prefers to grow unobstructed throughout its life cycle.
-If autos experience any root binding in propagation they will initiate early and their vegetative and flowering potential will be decimated.
+If autos experience any root binding in propagation, they will initiate early, which decimates their vegetative and flowering potential.
 Therefore when you’re preparing to propagate and plant autos, you must align the timing of your deployment precisely and every variable in between, including your tray sizes, field preparation, and available labor.
 A common mistake we’ve seen is overly eager operations propagating more plugs than they can reasonably hope to transplant with their on site labor before their seedlings root bind.
 Plan carefully and executive this step judiciously for autos to reach their full potential.

 Other Atlas Autoflowering Varieties: Top Gun, Froot by the Foot, Grease Gun, Gummibears, Face Fat, Fatso, GMO, GMO OG, Tricross, Purple Star